Updating the General Concept for Forest Nature Conservation

 A criticism of the existing GK WNS is that the underlying technical concepts, contrary to its objective, often exist separately from each other and are hardly intertwined or weighed against each other.
 The technical concepts are and were pursued with the goals and other existing forest nature conservation instruments (e.g. ‘Alt- und Totholzkonzept’ and Natura 2000 in the forest).

-- practical relevance / legal certainty in practice and
+• practical relevance / legal certainty in practice,

 A central factor that must underlie all considerations of biotope and species protection is climate change.
 It causes dynamic changes in the local characteristics, which can be expressed, for example, in shifts in potential biotope and species occurrences.
 The models and measures of the new GK WNS must also be able to deal with changing environmental factors in a correspondingly dynamic manner.